olssonm/iso-mac-wasd-keyboard/readme.md

 ### Features

-* ISO TKL / 88 keys layout.
+* ISO TKL / 88 key layout.
 * A function key replaces "insert" just as on Apples own full scale keyboard.
 * All function keys has symbols instead for their text counterpart (i.e. ⇪, ⇧, ⌃, ⌥ etc.).
 * Uses the unique European Mac symbols for end/home/page down/page up.